rory-stock/300dtd-website-assessment/docs/Development.md

 Code snippet from the controller for the event_images:
 ![code screenshot](images/image30.png)

+> No user feedback needed on this yet.

 ### Wednesday 21st August
 Working on adding dev logs from code commits on github.
 All dev logs fully updated now.

+> No user feedback needed on this.